-- a) have a remuneration committee which: - (i) has at least three members, a majority of whom are independent directors; and - (ii) is chaired by an independent director;
+- a. have a remuneration committee which:

+- 1. has at least three members, a majority of whom are independent directors; and

+- 2. is chaired by an independent director;

-and disclose:
+- and disclose:

-- (iii) the charter of the committee: - (iv) the members of the committee; and - (v) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or - b) if it does not have a remuneration committee, disclose that fact and the processes it employs for setting the level and composition of remuneration for directors and Senior Executives and ensuring that such remuneration is appropriate and not excessive.
+- 3. the charter of the committee;

+- 4. the members of the committee; and

+- 5. as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or

+- b. if it does not have a remuneration

+committee, disclose that fact and the processes it employs for setting the level and composition of remuneration for directors and Senior Executives and ensuring that such remuneration is appropriate and not excessive.

-ASX Recommendation 8.2 - A listed entity should separately disclose its policies and practices regarding the remuneration of Non-Executive Directors and the remuneration of executive directors and other Senior Executives.
+A listed entity should separately disclose its policies and practices regarding the remuneration of Non-Executive Directors and the remuneration of executive directors and other Senior Executives.
 Whilst the ASX Corporate Governance Principles recommend the establishment of a remuneration committee, this Board does not consider it necessary or appropriate as the REIT does not employ staff directly.